docpad-archive/documentation/Roadmap.md

 - Plugins and DocPad configurable through project's `docpad.coffee`

-## Released

-Refer to the Changelog in the "History" section of https://github.com/balupton/docpad
+For released versions, refer to the "History" section of https://github.com/balupton/docpad